mcascone/boomerang-plugin/README.md

 I have tried to decouple the MIDI configuration from the plugin as much as possible, but the behavior is a little tricky in a few places due to the cool functionality of the Boomerang.

 Take a look at [page1.txt](midi/page1.txt) to see how it works.
-It's fairly self-explanatory, but i'll go over it here.
+It's fairly self-explanatory, and i try to comment the code as much as i can, but i'll go over it here.

 ## MIDI Captain Configuration